dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

 2. Enter the SAPI information (e.g. your API token) found as described in the section above.
-To get started, create a minimum configuration by accepting the command's defaults (pressing Enter) for all prompts except the API token (Leap users) or API token and endpoint (on-premises users).
+To get started, create a minimum configuration by accepting the command's defaults (pressing Enter) for all prompts except the API token\ [#]_\ .
 You can in the future update the file if needed.

+.. [#] Users of on-premises systems should also enter the SAPI endpoint.

 Alternatively, you can create and edit a
 :doc:`D-Wave Cloud Client configuration file </docs_cloud/sdk_index>`
 manually.

-You can always set or override the solver, API token, and URL directly in your code or as local environment variables.
+You can always set or override your cofigurations in your code or with environment variables.
 For more information, see the examples in this document or :doc:`D-Wave Cloud Client </docs_cloud/sdk_index>`.

 Verifying Your Configuration
 ----------------------------